 6.4.x Larger Channel BW than licensed BW

-Editor’s note: If needed, any aspects deemed not generic solution of this method can be added
+Generic and future proof solution, the irregular channel bandwidth is adaptable with a resolution of 1PRB, making it adaptable to new future irregular CBWs.
+Does not require new channel filters for UE to be designed and tested.

 6.4.1 Overlapping UE CBW from Network Perspective